BerendKemper/cssRules/README.md

 # cssRules
-An (easy-to-use) interface for CSS Rules
+This function is developed to create an interface for inserting and removing CSS Rules and setting and removing CSS style declarations.